 Since I was a boy, I was a radio junkie, transistor radio glued to my ear from when I awoke until I my eyes became heavy at night.
-Becoming a college DJ captivated me.
-So, via persistence and some clever maneuvering, I added that to my list of experiences.

 L.A. was the second biggest radio market and I took advantage, soliciting local big name disc-jockeys for guidance, which they graciously provided, giving me the tools to land my first paid gig as weekend fill-in jock at Top 40 KDES-AM in Palm Springs.

 You can tell how successful a DJ is by how large the trailer is he pulls behind his car, and so that happened, eventually lighting in Redding, CA. That was where I met my first wife and founded the Smaller Market Association of Radio Talent (SMART).
 To my bride’s chagrin, the publicity garnered by SMART resulted in a profitable solicitation to a bigger station in SoCal.
 Stuffing yet again the trailer, we tearfully bid adieu to family and friends and rattled south on I-5.